top of page

 "You and I had been so close during my junior year, and things seemed to change drastically by the time I graduated.
 I was too afraid to say anything back then, so I never really talked things through with you like I should have.
 Because of that, I've always wondered what led to the loss of our friendship."

-She wrote back almost immediately - and what she shared surprised me.
+She wrote back almost immediately, and what she shared surprised me.
 She explained that the distance between us hadn't been about me at all.
-She'd been struggling with her own personal challenges at the time and could now see how her behavior had impacted people she cared about.
-She expressed genuine remorse and said she'd often thought about reaching out but hadn't known whether I'd want to hear from her.
+She had been struggling with her own challenges and could now see how her behavior impacted those she cared about.
+She expressed genuine remorse and said she had often thought about reaching out but hadn't known if I would want to hear from her.

 Reading her message felt like a missing puzzle piece clicking into place.
 It gave me clarity, closure, and a kind of peace I hadn't realized I was missing.